Skip to main content

 Who founded Replit and when?

 Replit was founded by Amjad Masad, Haya Odeh (COO), and Faris Masad in 2016.
 Amjad previously worked at Facebook and Yahoo, where he developed passion for making programming accessible to everyone.
-Replit has raised over $200 million in funding from investors including Andreessen Horowitz, Y Combinator, Khosla Ventures, and Coatue, reaching a $1.16 billion valuation by 2023.
+After pivoting to AI-first following layoffs in 2024, Replit raised $250 million in January 2026, reaching a $3 billion valuation — roughly tripling its 2023 valuation of $1.16 billion.
+Investors include Andreessen Horowitz, Y Combinator, Khosla Ventures, and Coatue.
 Learn more about Y Combinator's startup acceleration model.

 How much does Replit cost?